devarops/RepRes_Blog/what_is_reproducible_research.md

 - extract, transform and load the data;
 - perform data analysis;
-- export the graphs and tables;
+- export the figures and tables;
-- update the technical report; and
+- update the technical report or manuscript; and
 - automate the workflow.

 Also, all the configuration files are part of the source code of our research.